daandouwe/Machine-Translation-with-CRFs/README.md

 * SGD has been updated so that we scale the learning rate each time we make a weight-vector update (i.e. each minibatch).
 See section 5.2 of [this paper](readings/bottou-sgd-tricks-2012.pdf) on SGD-tricks.
 This introduces a new hyperparameter `lmbda` which controls the rate of scaling.
 We now start with a high learning rate of around 1 to 10, and let the formula scale this down.

+## Some notes on training

+* Use a large batch size.
+Probably in the range `30-100`.
+This gives stability to the updates of `w`, since most of the features don?t ?fire? for one training example.

+* Using `shuffle=True` we reshuffle the parses and partition these into new minibatches at each iteration.
+This drastically improves ?movement?: compare the sentences in [shuffle](prediction/2k/shuffle) to those in [no-shuffle](prediction/2k/no-shuffle) and see the difference!

+* When we shuffle, we should let the learning rate decay more rapidly.
+For example `delta_0=10` and `lmbda=50`.
+Then we start large, but decay rapidly.

 ## TODO

 * Mess around training on different sizes of corpus, with different mini-batch sizes, learning-rates, scale_weights, and regularizers.